-Identify needs now and in future
+Identify needs now

-What new courses and/or curriculum reforms are required to meet the needs of all students and graduates in the climate emergency?
+and in futureAgree a Green

-How can capacity of staff and support services (e.g. careers) be built to deliver on these needs?
+Skills Action Plan

-Agree a Green Skills Action Plan
+- How is the climate emergency and nature crisis currently addressed in the curriculum? - Do our Universities currently provide all graduates with the attributes required for the net zero transition and green careers? - What new courses and/or curriculum reforms are required to meet the needs of all students and graduates in the climate emergency? - How can capacity of staff and support services (e.g. careers) be built to deliver on these needs?